justinnoor/pfhowto/README.md

 sudo pfctl -s rules
 ```

 Another intelligent feature of *anchors* is their ability to accept rules on-the-fly without having to reload the ruleset.
-This can be useful for testing, quick-fixes, emergencies, etc. For example, let's say an internal host is acting strange and we want to block it.
+This can be useful for testing, quick-fixes, emergencies, etc. For example, let's say an internal host is acting strange and we want to block it from making outward connections.
 We can add an anchor to our ruleset and block it manually from the command-line.
 We'll name the anchor `rogue_hosts`.
 Once the anchor is in place, we can use it anytime.

+Open `/etc/pf.conf`:
 ```command
 sudo vim /etc/pf.conf
 ```

-Add the anchor `rogue_hosts`:
+Add the anchor below the `block all` rule:
 ```
 *--snip--*
 block all